vime-js/vime/docs/versioned_docs/version-1.x/lite/usage.md

   target,
   props: {
     src: 'vimeo/154225711',
-    providers: [VimeoProvider]
+    providers: [VimeoProvider],
-  }
+  },
 });

 /**
  * To get updates from the player we must call the following
  * for each event we want to listen to.
  **/
 player.sendCommand('addEventListener', 'timeupdate');